 Why did we consider exactly these technologies?
 The fact is that they both suit creating web solutions, characterized by high speed and performance.
-However, there are some differences between Ruby and Java coding languages, as well as specific use cases that you should know to make the right choice.
+However, comparing Ruby vs Java we find differences between these coding languages, as well as specific use cases that you should know to make the right choice.

 This article is a tribute to the opposition that is quite often found on the development market.